 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative and supportive care in a separate section of this website.

 If MDS worsens

-Your health care team may recommend a treatment plan that includes a combination of the treatments discussed above.
-Palliative care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of the treatments discussed above.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

 Remission and the chance of recurrence

 A remission is when MDS cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the disease will come back.
 While many remissions are long-lasting, it is important to talk with your doctor about the possibility of the disease returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.